mckenzie0805/Bachelor-Thesis-Strange-Hadronisation/README.md

 **“Strange Hadron Production in Proton–Proton Collisions: Evaluating PYTHIA 8 Hadronisation Models Against ALICE Measurements.”**

 The project investigates strange meson and baryon production in proton–proton collisions at √s = 7 TeV, comparing the default PYTHIA 8 Monash tune with the junction-enhanced colour reconnection model.
+Subsequently, I also compare both models to published data from the LHC at CERN.

 ---